faresgherbawi/goid-landing-page/README.md

-# Goid Landing Page
+# Beef Landing Page

-### A modern landing page for Goid, built using HTML, CSS, and JavaScript.
+### A modern landing page for Beef, built using HTML, CSS, and JavaScript.

 ## 🚀 Live Demo